-Big Blue Creek is fishing well and is an incredible area to spend the day.
+Big Blue Creek is fishing at its normal productive level with very few people to compete with for the miles of access available.
+Great fishing, hiking, and wildlife viewing will only get better now that the summer is over.
 The brookies are always willing to feed to a well-presented cast.
-There are also some rainbows and even cutthroat that will add a pleasant surprise to the day.
-Attractor dries will get the eager brook trout rising.
+Attractor dries will easily get the eager brook trout rising.
 Nymphs dropped below the dries are always a good compliment for Big Blue and will potentially add some larger fish to the mix.

 The Rio and Gunny are still fishing well, even after seeing a lot of float pressure.
-The bite has shifted to caddis and mayflies.
-Popular flies our guides use this time of year include Para Adams, Goddard caddis, elk hair caddis, beetles, and hoppers.
-Micro-mayflies, caddis pupa, pheasant tails, lightning bugs, BH prince, and Tung teasers will catch fish.
+The bite has shifted to Caddis and Mayflies.
+Popular flies our guides use this time of year include Para Adams, Goddard Caddis, Elk Hair Caddis, Beetles, and Hoppers.
+Micro-Mayflies, Caddis Pupa, Pheasant Tails, Lightning Bugs, BH Prince, and Tung Teasers will all catch fish.
 Midges are also very much in play this time of year.
 Preferred color is black, but olive and red will produce some action.
-Rainbow warriors are one of our guide favorites this time of year.
+Rainbow Warriors are one of our guide favorites this time of year.

-The area lakes continue to fish well, although they have seen some summer-time pressure.
+Area lakes continue to fish well and getting even better now that the some of the summer-time pressure is over.
 For bait fishermen, try power bait or salmon eggs.
 For spin fishermen, Mepps, Panther Martins, and Rapalas will yield fish.
 For fly fishermen, light tippet and small dries will take rising fish in the lakes.
 Woolly Buggers and streamer patterns are also a great way to go and may produce some giants.

-The area waters are really fishing well.
+All of the area waters are fishing very well.
 If you are new to the area and would like to learn the water, or are a beginner and would like to learn to fly fish, our experienced guides would love to show you the area.
 Regardless, come on into the shop and we will be happy to help with the latest information.

 Check out our Facebook page to see some great photos from our fly fishing guide trips: http://www.facebook.com/pages/The-Sportsman-Outdoors-Fly-Shop/154035301461798?fref=ts